thetanz/scripts/sbin/README.md

 ## gl

-_Git pull the updates of the current dir structure_
+_git pull the updates of the current dir structure_

 ## google